Gone Boy

 "Gone Boy" is the ninth episode of the twenty-ninth season of the American animated television series The Simpsons, and the 627th episode of the series overall.
+The episode was directed by Rob Oliver and written by John Frink.
 It aired in the United States on Fox on December 10, 2017.
 The title is a spoof of the novel Gone Girl.

+In this episode, the town searches for Bart when he goes missing, but after he is declared dead, Sideshow Bob refuses to believe it.
+Kelsey Grammer and Valerie Harper guest starred.
+Former basketball player Shaquille O'Neal appeared as himself.
+The episode received mixed reviews.

 Plot

 Sideshow Bob is collecting trash for community service with other men.
-However, when they finish the work, the Simpson family runs over it with a rental car.
+However, when they finish the work, the Simpson family runs it over with a rental car.
 After finishing up the rental time and fuel, Homer goes with Bart to play.
 However, Bart needs to pee and goes in the forest, falling down a manhole.
 Bart finds himself in a strange bunker, where he finds electronic equipment, which appears to be a military installation.
 Bart tries to escape, but the ladder gives in.
-Milhouse finds the entrance, but fails to help him.
+Milhouse finds the entrance but fails to help him.

-The family and the Springfield Police Department as well as Bob and the other detainees start searching the forest for Bart, but Chief Wiggum and his fellow police officers fail as usual.
-The news states Bart is dead, but Milhouse fails to bring the good news in favor of Lisa's affection and Bob struggles to accept it.
+The family and the Springfield Police Department as well as Bob and the other detainees start searching the forest for Bart, but Chief Wiggum and his fellow police officers are unable to find him.
+The news states Bart is dead, but Milhouse decides to hide the fact that Bart is okay to garner Lisa's affection, and Bob struggles to accept he is dead.
 When Bart finds a phone in the bunker, he calls Marge to assure her he is alive.

 When Milhouse leaves the house after getting more hugs from Lisa, Bob forces him to bring him to Bart with the family right behind.
 Bob shoves Milhouse down the manhole and then follows him immediately.
-Homer and Grampa fail to find them once again while Bob ties them up to a Titan II missile and tries to launch them and kill both.
-He soon has a change of heart and saves them at the advice of the injured prison therapist, as the missile crashes near the other sculptures as three people laugh at the Norad name.
+Homer and Grampa are unable to find them once again while Bob ties them up to a Titan II missile and tries to launch it and kill them both.
+He soon has a change of heart and saves them at the advice of the injured prison therapist, as the missile crashes.
 Back in prison, Bob begins his prison therapy, vowing to do good when his life sentences are done.

-Many years later, Bob has retired to a secluded lighthouse as a mailman delivers his mail.
+Many years later, Bob is shown to have retired to a secluded lighthouse as a mailman delivers his mail.

+Production

+In May 2017, Entertainment Weekly reported that basketball player Shaquille O'Neal would guest star as himself when Homer asks him for help.
+O'Neal was previously featured in the twenty-second season episode "Love Is a Many Strangled Thing" in a non-speaking appearance.
+Kelsey Grammer guest starred for the 21st time as Sideshow Bob.